AguaClara/UASB/Reports and Manuals/UASB_RESEARCH_Spring_2019 _FinalDraft.md

   The result of the testing shows that the layer of tapioca did not lift entirely off the bottom of the reactor, but instead it stretched as influent “wastewater” traveled through it.
 The red dye in the influent revealed the formation of preferential pathways through the tapioca layer.
 The team then came up with the idea of spreading the inlet flow by drilling four holes on the inlet tube near the bottom to decrease the preferential paths, but it was not completed by the end of 2018.

-  So then a photometer was used to more accurately depict how the water was flowing through the sludge blanket by measuring whether or not the red dye concentration in the effluent tube was changing as expected.
+  Afterwards, UASB tried to use a photometer to more accurately depict how the water was flowing through the sludge blanket by measuring whether or not the red dye concentration in the effluent tube was changing as expected.
 However, the tapioca was not a suitable material because it was too cloudy for the photometer to measure the red dye concentration.

 The team then tried to use chia seeds instead of tapioca, which resulted in a worse scenario;  the chia seeds was too buoyant in water and prone to flowing out of the effluent.
 Ultimately the team used glass marbles  as the sludge blanket due to the time constrains.
 As predicted, this material was too heavy for the influent water to lift them and it was back to the drawing board.